 Louisiana Hospital Association: https://www.lhaonline.org/page/COVID-19

 In following guidance from the Louisiana Department of Health, Franklin Foundation Hospital will be restricting visitors in an effort to keep our healthcare workers and patients safe from the threat of COVID-19.
-For the protection of our employees, patients and our community, we are implementing the following measures.
+For the protection of our employees, patients and our community, we are enforcing the following measures.

-- Pediatric patient will be allowed 1 parent
+- Pediatric patient will be allowed 1 parent at a time who may remain with the pediatric patient at all times

 - Boulevard Bistro: Our Boulevard Bistro (cafeteria) is closed to the general public, food and nutritional services will be limited to employees and patients ONLY.